 Grassy Dry Forest (EVC 22) occuring on flat to oderately undulating slopes with a westerly/northerly aspect as this community tolerates intermediated drought conditions.

-Creekline Herb-rich Woodland (EVC 164) exists on ephemeral mountain tributaries, or forested slope watercourses that onlyexist seasonally.
+Creekline Herb-rich Woodland (EVC 164) exists on ephemeral mountain tributaries, or forested slope watercourses that only exist seasonally.